 (Real) living wages!

 At present, two thirds of students have to work to fund their studies.
-For most student employees the hourly wage stands at 12 euros.
 Many students have to rely on work in addition to BAföG or financial support from their families.
 The ever-increasing rents, especially in university towns, add to the strained financial situation of students.
-Earnings for student employees are usually just above the minimum wage, in Hamburg even below the federal state minimum wage.
+Earnings for student employees are usually just above the minimum wage.
 Given the rising cost of living, one can hardly say that student employees have well-paid jobs with living wages.
 We demand that wages be increased and settled in a collective agreement.

 An increase would even be advantageous for the universities.
 At the moment, due to the low wages, often only people who are already relatively financially secure can afford to work as assistants, since other jobs are paid much better in comparison.
 This simultaneously means that some university departments struggle to find qualified student staff.